mercedes-benz/ardep/samples/power_io_shield/toggle_outputs/README.rst

 The Power IO Shield's output pins should count up in binary every second.
 The inputs and faults are also logged once every second

 .. note::
   Don't forget to connect a suitable power supply to the Power IO Shield to see the outputs toggling.
-See :ref:`power_io_shield_power_supply` for more information
+See :ref:`power_io_shield_voltage_supply` for more information